Search volume is the average number of times a specific search query is entered on a search engine per month.

-The average monthly search volume for a keyword in SEMrush is measured by the amount of times the keyword was searched over the past twelve months, divided by 12.
+Average monthly search volume represents the number of times the keyword was searched over the past twelve months divided by 12.
 For seasonal and trending keywords, this number could be higher or lower than the average in certain months.

-Search volumes for our keywords are updated on a regular basis to account for the most recent search data available.
-Historical data is available to research the average monthly volume of a keyword for every month dating back to January 2012.
+SEMrush search volumes are updated on a monthly basis.
+This is to account for the most recent search data from Google and changes in the search results.
+Historical data is available to research the recorded average search volumes of keywords in every month dating back to January 2012.

-To calculate volumes with the highest accuracy, we use machine learning algorithms and petabytes of accumulated data.
+To calculate volumes with the highest accuracy, we use machine learning algorithms and petabytes of accumulated data from search engines.
 The latter gives us a huge advantage in terms of the ability to train the algorithms we’ve created.